Foundations and practices of diplomacy

 Students will learn about decision-making circuits, political and legal frameworks and diplomatic practices, become familiar with the different contexts - bilateral or multilateral - in which international action is conducted, and take an interest in the interactions between international law and diplomatic negotiations.

-At the end of thirty hours of classes and exchanges with French, Canadian and English researchers and practitioners, students will be able to formulate an analysis of diplomatic processes and methods.
-They will be able to pinpoint the particularities of different regional practices and agendas, identify the strategies to be favored in international negotiations, and will have acquired a better understanding of the pathways to diplomatic careers in France, Canada and the UK.
+At the end of some thirty hours of classes and exchanges with French, Canadian and Taiwanese researchers and practitioners, students will be able to formulate an analysis of diplomatic processes and methods.
+They will be able to pinpoint the particularities of different regional practices and agendas, identify the strategies to be favored in international negotiations, and will have acquired a better understanding of the pathways to diplomatic careers in France, Canada and Taiwan.

-The summer school is implemented within the framework of an agreed partnership between Inalco and the Ecole nationale d'administration publique de Montréal (ENAP).
-The London edition is organized in partnership with UCL's Institute of Advanced Studies.
+The summer school has been implemented since 2021 as part of a partnership between Inalco and the Ecole nationale d'administration publique de Montréal (ENAP).
+The Taiwanese edition is organized in partnership with National Normal Taiwan University (NTNU).

-Open primarily to Master's level students and above, it is open to all, subject to a limit of 20 places per co-organizing institution.
+Open primarily to Master's level students and above, it is open to all with a limit of 10 places per co-organizing institution.

 Participation in organizational costs amounts to: